Structure and regularity for subsets of groups with finite VC-dimension: Introduction and statement of results

-\begin{theorem}[\textnormal{Conant, Pillay, Terry \cite{CPT}}] For any $k\geq 1$ and $\epsilon>0$, there is $n=n(k,\epsilon)$ such that the following holds.
+\begin{theorem}\textnormal{\cite{CPT}} For any $k\geq 1$ and $\epsilon>0$, there is $n=n(k,\epsilon)$ such that the following holds.
 Suppose $G$ is a finite group and $A\seq G$ is $k$-stable.
-Then there is a normal subgroup $H\leq G$, of index at most $n$, satisfying the following properties. \begin{enumerate}[$(i)$] \item \textnormal{(structure)} There is $D\seq G$, which is a union of cosets of $H$, such that
+Then there is a normal subgroup $H\leq G$, of index at most $n$, satisfying the following properties. \begin{enumerate}[$(i)$] \item \textnormal{(structure)} There is a set $D\seq G$, which is a union of cosets of $H$, such that

 \item \textnormal{(regularity)} For any $g\in G$, either $|gH\cap A|<\epsilon|H|$ or $|gH\backslash A|<\epsilon |H|$. \end{enumerate} Moreover, $H$ is in the Boolean algebra generated by $\{gAh:g,h\in G\}$. \end{theorem}